 It ought to be relatively easy to learn to love God in view of his marvelous benevolence.
-It is harder to learn to love one’s fellows.
-Our enemies care nothing for us, our neighbors occasionally treat us badly, and even family members can disappoint us.
+It is harder to learn to love our fellows.
+Enemies care nothing for us.
+Our neighbors occasionally treat us badly.
+Even family members can disappoint us.

 “The Biblical teaching about man is not that man is a collection of chemical elements, not that man is part of the brute creation, but that man is made in the image of God (Genesis 1:26, 27)” (Barclay 1957, 308).

-Paul, by inspiration, presented a tremendous challenge when he admonished that we are to do nothing through faction or vainglory, but in lowliness of mind “each counting other better than himself; not looking each of you to his own things, but each of you also to the things of others” (Philippians 2:3-4).
+Paul, by inspiration, presented a tremendous challenge when he admonished that we are to do nothing through faction or vainglory, but in lowliness of mind “each counting other better than himself; not looking each of you to his own things, but each of you also to the things of others” (Phil.
+2:3-4).

-While it is a general truth that “all that a man hath will he give for his [own] life” (Job 2:4), Jesus declared: “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).
+While it is a general truth that “all that a man hath will he give for his [own] life” (Job 2:4), Jesus declared: “Greater love hath no man than this, that a man lay down his life for his friends” (Jn.
+15:13).

 Tenney describes this as the “highest achievement of human love,” while noting that “divine love” goes beyond this (1948, 229; cf. Romans 5:8).
 The greatest lexicon on love in the history of human literature is found in 1 Corinthians 13:4ff.
 Read it and learn from it.
 It will never be surpassed.
 (See The Challenge of Agape Love.)

 Can we possibly imagine how many human problems would be solved if only love were generously exercised?
 Would there be wars?
 Not a one.
 Would divorce ravage the land?
 It would not.
 And what of our prisons?
-They would be empty, crumbling in decay, for love does not rob, rape, or slaughter (cf. Romans 13:8-10).
+They would be empty, crumbling in decay, for love does not rob, rape, or slaughter (cf. Rom.
+13:8-10).

 It is appropriate to observe that our love for others must attempt to pattern itself after the love that God has exhibited for us.

 A certain snobbish Jew, in a verbal joust with Christ, dared to explore the meaning of “love your neighbor as yourself.”
 He frivolously asked: “Who is my neighbor?”
-For his trouble he got the parable of the good Samaritan (see Luke 10:25ff).
+For his trouble, he got the parable of the good Samaritan (see Lk.
+10:25ff).

-Reflect upon the agony of David when he contemplated his transgression with Bathsheba (Psalm 51).
+Reflect upon the agony of David when he contemplated his transgression with Bathsheba (Psa.
+51).
 Again, though, we must remind ourselves that it was for this very reason that the Son of God entered this contaminated earthly environment.
-We can rejoice that we are able to find dignity, in spite of our sins, in the redeeming blood of the Lamb of God (John 1:29).
+We can rejoice that we are able to find dignity, in spite of our sins, in the redeeming blood of the Lamb of God (Jn.
+1:29).